cleanlab/cleanlab/docs/README.md

    "name": "python3"
   }
 ```
 instead of containing your own virtualenv in there.
+CI will FAIL if you instead list your own virtualenv here!

 5. When adding dependencies to a tutorial:
    - Make sure to update **docs/requirements.txt** which lists all extra dependencies installed during CI to build the docs.
-   - Add a comment in hidden cell not displayed on docs.cleanlab.ai which states which version of dependencies you used.
+   - Add a comment in hidden cell not displayed on docs.cleanlab.ai stating which version of dependencies you used.
+   - Think carefully whether each dependency is really necessary and if its future versions will be stable / compatible with future versions of existing dependencies.

-6. Don't forget to update **docs/source/index.rst** and **docs/source/tutorials/index.rst** to ensure your tutorial is linked from the main documentation.
+6. Don't forget to update **docs/source/index.rst** and **docs/source/tutorials/index.rst** to ensure your tutorial properly linked.
+Otherwise it will not appear on docs.cleanlab.ai!

+7. Ask yourself:
+- How can I make this tutorial run faster without sacrificing educational value?
+Perhaps use smaller subsample of the dataset, smaller/pretrained model, etc.
+- What sections of this tutorial are least vital?
+Consider creating a separate [Examples](https://github.com/cleanlab/examples) notebook that features those.

+All of our tutorials are quickstart guides that should run quite fast.
+Longer/comprehensive notebooks are better added in [Examples](https://github.com/cleanlab/examples).

 ## API Documentation